-A by-product of being neutral is that if it dries on the paint, it will wash right off with addition of some water and agitation.
+- A by-product of being neutral is that if it dries on the paint, it will wash right off with addition of some water and agitation.
 Unless you have insanely hard water, this soap should help ensure you won't get mineral deposit etching should you be washing in the sun.
-I like it especially for larger vehicles like my Raptor or Tahoe that may have a panel or two that dries before I get completely around the car.
+I like it especially for a larger vehicle like a Raptor or Tahoe that may have a panel or two that dries before you can get completely around the car.

-I add 150ml/5oz to my PF-22 foam cannon, and then fill the rest of the way with water in your "Rinse" bucket.
+- I add 150ml/5oz to my MTM PF-22.2 Foam Cannon, and then fill the rest of the way with water in your "Rinse" bucket.

 - Foam the car.
 By proxy, I end up leaving the foam sit and run off the paint while I prep my "Wash" bucket.
 I do not rinse the foam off the car unless it is black or some other really dark color.
 I want the pH neutral soap on the car rather than tap water alone.

 - Add about 2oz of soap to your wash pad.
 Currently (9/2018), I use a Microfiber Madness Incredipad XL.

 - Fill Wash Bucket that has your wash pad and soap with water.